etherealsheep/salento_sole_mare_vento/README.md

 1. For the first-time visitor: I want to give you an idea of the best places to visit and encourage trying local, typical food.
 2. For the first-time user: I want you to be able to sign up to directly receive content via a newsletter.
-3. For the recurring or first-time visitor: I want to find recommendations from a trusted source for restaurants/hotels/products.
+3. For the recurring or first-time visitor: I want to find recommendations from a trusted source for seapoints, restaurants/hotels/products based on my first 30 years living in Salento.

 ---

-## UX
+## **UX**

 ### **Strategy**